gyetvan-andras/Calendar-OSX/README.md

 MLCalendarView is a date selector component which is represented as a month calendar.
 This component extracted from the [ModerLook-OSX](https://github.com/gyetvan-andras/ModernLook-OSX) package for easier standalone use.

+The component uses the system Language & Region settings, so it will display the month and day names regarding to the system settings.
+Also it lays out the days according to the first day of week system setting.

 #Usage
 To use the component in your project you need to copy all the files in the MLCalendar group to your project.